 Click below to hear a quick audio of what the author says about the blog.

 The adoption of digital technologies is transforming numerous industries, with financial services being one of them.
 Fintech refers to the use of technology to improve and automate financial services.
-It encompasses a wide range of applications and technologies, including mobile banking, online lending, and cryptocurrency.
+It encompasses a wide range of applications and technologies.
+Types of fintech include mobile banking, online lending, digital payments, robo-advisors, insurtech, and cryptocurrency.

 Did you know?